krmdel/krmdel/README.md

 * 🌍  I'm based in Singapore
 * 🖥️  See my portfolio at [my website](http://keremdelikoyun.com)
 * ✉️  You can contact me at [kerem.delikoyun@tum-create.edu.sg](mailto:kerem.delikoyun@tum-create.edu.sg)
-* 🚀  I'm currently working on [Automated Scientific Discovery Agents](http://triagent.com)
+* 🚀  I'm currently working on automated scientific discovery agents
 * 👥  I'm looking to collaborate on GenAI projects in scientific discovery and engineering desing!
 * 💬  Who's cooler than Iron Man? 😎